 Markers are fiber-tipped pens that work by capillary action as the dye is “sucked” from the fiber holding tank inside the barrel of the pen.
-With widths from very fine to very broad, the typical “permanent” marker has a chiseled broad nib on one end and a fine or very fine nib on the other end.
+With widths from very fine to very broad to the brush tip, the typical “permanent” marker has a chiseled broad nib on one end and a fine or very fine nib on the other end.

 Using the term “Permanent markers” is deceptive.
 It only means the dyes are waterproof but they may fade in time.
 Lightfast and pigmented markers are available in limited color ranges.
 Check the label for lightfast rating, and whether the marker’s ink is alcohol-based or water-based.

 Markers are great for quick color studies to test your ideas before you flesh them out in a more permanent medium like watercolor, acrylic, or oil paints.

-For basic sketching I would recommend Sharpies and design markers in black, and two distinct grays in the 20% to 70% gray range.
-For color work there are prepackaged set available for general drawing, landscapes, portraits, etc.
+For basic sketching, I would recommend Sharpies and design markers in black, and two distinct grays in the 20% to 70% gray range.
+For color work there are prepackaged sets available for general drawing, landscapes, portraits, etc.

 Drawing Materials: Pen, Brush, Ink

-…and in 2500 B.C.
-Egyptian papyrus scribes knew this well.
-The marks you can’t take back is part of it’s mystique.
-Forethought or focused spontanaity are needed to work in ink, but you can learn that.
+…and in 2500 B.C., Egyptian papyrus scribes knew this well.
+The marks you can’t take back is part of its mystique.
+Forethought or focused spontaneity are needed to work in ink, but you can learn that.

-Starting around 700 A.D. the quill (feather) pen became popular as a writing and drawing tool.
+Starting around 700 A.D., the quill (feather) pen became popular as a writing and drawing tool.
 Remnants of these days-past exist in such names as the crow quill pen nib.
-Crows had finer feathers than other popular pen fowl.
+Crows had finer feathers than other popular pen fowls.

 - Nibs are the business ends of pens.

-- The expressive qualities of quills raised fine penmanship and calligraphy to an artform starting in the Renaissance.
+- The expressive qualities of quills raised fine penmanship and calligraphy to an artform that started during the Renaissance period.

-- The use of liquid iron gall, bistre, and sepia inks was widespread in the west by the 9th century.
+- The use of liquid iron gall, bister, and sepia inks was widespread in the West by the 9th century.

 - “India Ink” or “China Ink” are liquid black (lampblack) inks containing shellac.
 They dry waterproof making them suitable for mixed media use.
 Non-waterproof India inks were developed for use in fountain pens which first showed up in 1884 thanks to Lewis Waterman.

-- In the 1960s the Papermate Flair felt-tipped pen was introduced, followed by roller-ball and gel pens in the 1980s and 1990s.
-(I prefer a bolder .9mm roller ball for sketching;)
+- In the 1960s, the Papermate Flair felt-tipped pen was introduced, followed by roller-ball and gel pens in the 1980s and 1990s.
+(I prefer a bolder 0.9mm roller ball for sketching.)

 Fountain Pens and Rapidographs